SIKO Case Study: 2.5x Faster Load Times and 7x Better Layout Stability

 With SSR, the page can render significantly faster—without waiting for JavaScript processing in the browser.

-As a bonus, at the start of our collaboration, we fixed the Google Analytics measurement, which ironically failed due to excessive speed optimization.
+As a bonus, we corrected the Google Analytics measurement at the start of our collaboration, which was ironically malfunctioning due to excessive speed optimization.

 Impact of Collaboration

-Over the year of collaboration, we significantly improved key loading speed (LCP) and layout stability (CLS) thanks to the involvement of all parties.
+During a year of collaboration, we managed to significantly improve key loading speed (LCP) and layout stability (CLS) thanks to the involvement of all parties.

-This would not have been possible without the excellent collaboration with the SIKO team, who were clear about their priorities and business goals.
+This wouldn’t have been possible without the excellent collaboration with the SIKO team, who were clear about their priorities and business goals.

 Martin Lipový says about our collaboration:

-Rather than seeing PageSpeed.cz as external consultants, we view them as experienced colleagues in performance working within the same team focused on creating a functional and fast eCommerce website.
+Rather than seeing PageSpeed.ONE experts as external consultants, we view them as experienced colleagues in performance working within the same team focused on creating a functional and fast eCommerce website.

 Martin Lipový, Head of Online and Product Development